g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 > there's a sense in which if you know everything about your work while you're doing it, then it's probably not very interesting work.
 It needs to in some ways be obscure to you.
 You have to be trying to chase something that you can't quite get.

+<br><br>

+## Why ?

+We shouldn't dismiss his hostility.
+The line between something being a thought and an artefact is thin.
+We lay claim to his thoughts.
+We harvest the time-bound and scarce thoughts and freeze them, chain them to our phones.
+He takes some of them back.

+We don't even need to push a cynical line about scarce things being more desirable.

+> How do we know these songs ever existed if he never played them live?

+<br><br>

+THING IS THOUGH he is extremely familiar with and in recovery from the fan mindset, the speedfreak alphabetization.

+<br><br>

 ## Eras

+Profound shift.
+Not just sound, not just lyrical attitude.
+From alone to jam band, raw live to overproduction.

  <!-- Stephen Malkmus, Colin Newman  -->
 1. Acoustic thrash + nasal wail + panasonic + Shrimper + Young David Byrne / Tim Kinsella face (1985 - 2001).
 Divorces looming and mythologies coursing through the young.